Skip to content

 Raises:

-ArithmeticError: An error occurs if the sequence is empty.
+ArithmeticError: if the ring is empty.

 """